 The concept of inbound marketing has been in the rage since 2012.

 However, there is still a lot of confusion looming around the concept.

 Many feel that sales and marketing cannot go along.
 Many feel inbound is just about adding more and more whitepapers on the website.
 And for many, inbound marketing is no different from content marketing.
 There are many confusions and myths around inbound marketing that need clearance.

-In this section, we will help clear out the confusion by explaining this new marketing term in a simpler manner.
+In this section, we will help explain this new marketing term in a simpler manner.

 Coined by Hubspot in 2005, the term inbound marketing started gaining momentum among the marketers after 2012.
 Today, it has become an effective marketing strategy for businesses of all scales.

 In layman's terms, inbound marketing means attracting customers to your product or services through exceptional content.
 It is used to turn even the not-ready-to-buy customers into your loyal audience and turn them into buyers once they are ready to make a purchase.